 Clean energy innovation ecosystems are effective tools for creating new jobs, attracting investment, and building sustainable and prosperous communities.
 Most importantly, clean energy innovation ecosystems can help nations accelerate the transition from fossil fuels to renewable energy sources.

-To achieve this goal, we need a more robust global commitment to develop and deploy cleaner technologies to reduce greenhouse gas emissions and improve air quality.
+We need a more robust global commitment to develop and deploy cleaner technologies to reduce greenhouse gas emissions and improve air quality to achieve this goal.
 To create California’s clean energy innovation ecosystem, New Energy Nexus plays its role in the region.

 Increasing the efficiency and longevity of electric vehicle batteries.